Combining Fine-Tuning and LLM-based Agents for Intuitive Smart Contract Auditing with Justifications: Evaluation

 Secondly, we compared Detector with fine-tuned models in detecting vulnerabilities, using F1, recall, precision, and accuracy as evaluation metrics, as shown in \tabref{fine_tuning_compare}.
 We compared our method with CodeBERT, GraphCodeBERT, CodeT5, UnixCoder, and CodeLlama-13b-class.
 CodeBERT, GraphCodeBERT, CodeT5, and UnixCoder underwent full model fine-tuning.
 These traditional pre-trained models use the first token of the input sequence as the feature input for the classifier.
 CodeBERT is based on the transformer encoder.
 GraphCodeBERT has the same architecture as CodeBERT but includes additional pre-training on data dependency relations.
 CodeT5 utilizes the transformer encoder and decoder, adopting an architecture similar to T5~\cite{10.5555/3455716.3455856}.
 UnixCoder unifies the encoder and decoder architecture, controlling the model behaviour through a masked attention matrix with prefix adapters.
 CodeLlama-13b-class performs classification based on LoRA.
 We fine-tuned CodeLlama-13b-class for LoRA classification using the PEFT framework.
 CodeLlama-13b-class uses the representation of the last token of the input sequence as the feature input for the classifier.

 As shown in \tabref{fine_tuning_compare}, \approach achieves the highest scores of F1, Recall, and Accuracy among all methods, $0.9121$, $0.8934$ and $0.9111$.
-In terms of precision, CodeT5 achieves the best score $0.9431$.
 CodeLlama-13b-class is second only to our method regarding vulnerability detection rate, and the performance is relatively close.
 GraphCodeBERT and UnixCoder perform worse than CodeLlama-13b-class.
-Although CodeT5 achieves the highest precision, its other metrics are lower than GraphCodeBERT and UnixCoder.
+Although CodeT5 achieves the highest precision at $0.9431$, its other metrics are lower than GraphCodeBERT and UnixCoder.
 CodeBERT has the worst performance.
 Additionally, the accuracy scores of these models are relatively high (all are more than $0.91$), indicating that many of the predicted risky vulnerabilities are indeed risky.

+Regarding precision, \name produce more false positives than CodeT5, GraphCodeBERT, and CodeBERT.
+This is primarily because \name uses a longer context length (16k) compared to these models, whose 512-length context truncation causes the vulnerable and safe samples to align more closely in length, thus affecting the apparent code complexity.
+However, our dataset shows that vulnerable code is relatively more complex than safe code.
+This leads \name to output 10 unique false positives with more complex code.

 \answer{1}{ The performance of \name's Detector exceeds that of traditional full-model fine-tuning, LoRA fine-tuning in a classification manner, and LLMs based on in-context learning.
 The performance of fine-tuned models is also better than that of zero-shot learning. }